time-series-machine-learning/tsml-eval/_uea_experiments/ada/ada_python.md

 >pip install esig tsfresh

+For some extras you may need a gcc installation i.e.:

+>module add gcc/11.1.0

+Most extra dependencies can be installed with the all_extras dependency set:

+>pip install -e .[all_extras]

+Some dependencies are unstable, so the following may fail to install.

+>pip install -e .[all_extras,unstable_extras]

 If any a dependency install is "Killed", it is likely the interactive session has run out of memory.
 Either give it more memory, or use a non-cached package i.e.

 >pip install PACKAGE_NAME --no-cache-dir

-For some extras you may need a gcc installation i.e.:

->module add gcc/11.1.0

 #### 5.1. tsml-eval GPU

 For GPU jobs we require two additional ADA modules, CUDA and cuDNN:

 >module add cuda/10.2.89

 >module add cudnn/7.6.5

 A specific Tensorflow version is required to match the available CUDA install.